triestpa/Open-Cryptochat/README.md

 ### 6.1 - Join Room From The Client Side

-Next, we'll add mroe logic to the client-side `joinRoom` function in `/public/page.js`.
+Next, we'll add more logic to the client-side `joinRoom` function in `/public/page.js`.

 ```javascript
 /** Join the specified chatroom */